-- Casts, splints, trusses, crutches, prostheses, orthopedic braces and appliances and custom-made orthotics. - Rental or, at the option of the Health Plan, purchase of equipment such as, but not limited to: wheelchairs, and hospital-type beds, and artificial respiration equipment. - An initial lens per surgical eye directly related to cataract surgery (contact lens or framed lens). - IUDs. - Elastic support hose, for example, JOBST, which are prescribed by a Plan Provider.
+- Initial acquisition of artificial limbs or eyes or as needed for growth and development. - Casts, splints, trusses, crutches, prostheses, orthopedic braces and appliances and custom-made orthotics. - Rental or, at the option of the Health Plan, purchase of equipment including, but not limited to, wheelchairs and hospital-type beds. - An initial lens per surgical eye directly related to cataract surgery (contact lens or framed lens). - IUDs and diaphragms. - Elastic support hose, for example, JOBST, which are prescribed by a Plan Provider.
 Limited to two pairs per calendar year. - Cochlear implants, which includes the device, surgery for implantation of the device, and follow-up sessions to train on use of the device, covered at 80% as determined Medically Necessary by the Health Plan.
 Hospital charges for the surgery are covered at 100%.
-The annual out-of-pocket maximum for Durable Medical Equipment does not apply to this benefit. - One hearing aid, per ear, no more than once every three years, as determined by the Health Plan to be Medically Necessary, covered at 80% up to a maximum payment of \$1,000 per hearing aid.
+The annual out-of-pocket maximum for Durable Medical Equipment does not apply to this benefit.
+As required by Wis.
+Stat. §632.895 (16), cochlear implants and related services for Participants under 18 years of age are payable at 100%. - One hearing aid, per ear, no more than once every three years, as determined by the Health Plan to be Medically Necessary, covered at 80% up to a maximum payment of \$1,000 per hearing aid.
 The maximum payment applies to all services directly related to the hearing aid, for example, an ear mold.
-The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment. - Ostomy and catheter supplies.

-Oxygen and respiratory equipment for home use when authorized by the Health Plan
+The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment.
+As required by Wis.
+Stat. §632.895 (16), hearing aids for Participants under 18 years of age are payable at 100% and the \$1,000 limit does not apply. - Ostomy and catheter supplies. - Oxygen and respiratory equipment for home use when authorized by the Health Plan. - Other medical equipment and supplies as approved by the Health Plan.
+Rental or purchase of equipment/supplies is at the option of the Health Plan.

-- Other medical equipment and supplies as approved by the Health Plan.
-Rental or purchase of equipment/supplies is at the option of the Health Plan. - When Prior Authorized as determined by the Health Plan, repairs, maintenance and replacement of covered Durable Medical Equipment/supplies, including replacement of batteries.
+• When Prior Authorized as determined by the Health Plan, repairs, maintenance and replacement of covered Durable Medical Equipment/supplies, including replacement of batteries.
 When determining whether to repair or replace the Durable Medical Equipment/supplies, the Health Plan will consider whether: i) the equipment/supply is still useful or has exceeded its lifetime under normal use; or ii) the Participant's condition has significantly changed so as to make the original equipment inappropriate (for example, due to growth or development).
 Services will be covered subject to 20% Coinsurance as outlined in the Schedule of Benefits.
 Except for services related to cochlear implants and hearing aids, the out-of-pocket costs will apply to the annual out-of-pocket maximum for Durable Medical Equipment.